 The result wasn't just that transition to Residency Bootcamps were able to successfully move forward.
 Students found the exercise pushed them to develop better communications skills and to internalize lessons from the practice situations they encountered.
 For one student in particular, the skills she honed in the virtual simulation lab soon translated to reality.

-Donovan was able to quickly pivot to the CORE in the middle of the coronavirus crisis because she had already researched ways to limit her exposure as a practicing physician.
+Donovan was able to quickly pivot to CORE technology in the middle of the coronavirus crisis because she had already researched ways to limit her exposure as a practicing physician.

-“I initially bought the device so I wouldn’t have to use a traditional stethoscope on someone who might have COVID.
-I could put the CORE into a glove, just like Eko’s video showed, and have my earbuds on.
-I didn’t have to take off all of my PPE to try to get the earpieces of the stethoscope in my ears.
-While using the Eko App, I stumbled across the ‘Live Stream’ tab.
-That’s where it started.”
+"I initially bought the device so I wouldn't have to use a traditional stethoscope on someone who might have COVID.
+I could put the CORE into a glove and have my earbuds on.
+I didn't have to take off all of my PPE to try to get the earpieces of the stethoscope in my ears.
+While using the Eko App, I stumbled across the 'Live Stream' tab.
+That's where it started."

 "The feedback I got from some very excited students was that they could hear everything, they really like it, and are hoping to have more sounds in the future," Donovan said.

-As restrictions eased, Donovan relied on the CORE when guiding small groups of third-year students through the simulation lab.
+As restrictions eased, Donovan relied on CORE technology when guiding small groups of third-year students through the simulation lab.

 Donovan is all about innovation in distance learning, with a healthy dose of fun.
 A big fan of interactive computer games, Donovan even decided to make a problem-solving game for medical students from scratch, using Zork as inspiration.
 It's part Choose-Your-Own Adventure, and part Escape Room.